 UNIVERSITY OF DELAWARE NATIVE PLANT GARDEN, LEWES

-On 28 October 2017 we embarked on a long-term project to renovate and rehabilitate the native plant demonstration garden next to the Marine Studies Library at the University of Delaware College of Earth, Ocean, and Environment Campus in Lewes off Pilottown Rd.
-Working in cooperation with the campus maintenance crew.
-This day was our first clean up day which involved pulling out a lot of non-native plants, pulling out some trash and debris, and cutting back overgrown branches on some of the trees over the entire site.
+On 28 October 2017 we embarked on a long-term project to renovate and rehabilitate the native plant demonstration garden next to the Marine Studies Library at the University of Delaware College of Earth, Ocean, and Environment Campus in Lewes off Pilottown Road.
+Working in cooperation with the campus maintenance crew, this day became an important clean up day which involved pulling out non-native plants, removing trash and debris, and cutting back overgrown tree branches.

 Two workdays on 12 May 2018 and 3 November 2018 were focused on adding new plants into the southern portion of the site adjacent to the building.
 We planted close to 500 individual plants of 13 native species, some of which were donated by our good friend and DNPS member Bob Meadows out of his private nursery.
 The weather cooperated beautifully with our plantings, and a high percentage of them lived.

-The 13th of July 2019 saw our fourth volunteer workday in which we pulled out more non-native plants, and did a general cleanup of the entire area.
+The 13th of July 2019 saw our fourth volunteer workday in which we pulled out more non-native plants, and did a general cleanup.
 We also began to plan for the renovation of the northern half of the site.

-In March of 2013, the DNPS began to formulate the idea of the establishment of a Delmarva Branch of TACF.
-Over the next 1.5 years we teamed up with several individuals and organizations (namely the American Chestnut Foundation) to ultimately have our fundraising kick-off event on 11 October 2014.
-It was a huge success, and gave the DNPS much needed resources to see our dream of bringing the American chestnut back to DE in significant numbers.
+In March of 2013, the DNPS began to formulate the idea of the establishment of a Delmarva Branch of the American Chestnut Foundation (ACF).
+Over the next 1.5 years we teamed up with several individuals and organizations (namely the MD Chapter of the ACF) to ultimately have our fundraising kick-off event on 11 October 2014.
+It was a huge success, and gave the DNPS much needed resources to begin the important work of incorporating the American Chestnut into future reforestation efforts in Delaware.